mjzffr/firefox-media-tests/README.md

 You can then call browsermob to shape the network.
 You can find an example in firefox_media_tests/playback/test_playback_limiting_bandwidth.py.
 Another example can be found at https://dxr.mozilla.org/mozilla-central/source/testing/marionette/client/marionette/tests/unit/test_browsermobproxy.py.

 ### A warning about video URLs
 The ini files in `firefox_media_tests/urls` may contain URLs pulled from Firefox crash or bug data.
 Automated tests don't care about video content, but you might: visit these at your own risk and be aware that they may be NSFW.
-I do not intend to ever verify or filter these URLs.
+We do not intend to ever moderate or filter these URLs.

 Writing a test
 --------------